 It was not until nine years later in 1905 that Klengenberg got his opportunity to return and seek out these Inuit.
 He convinced whaling captain Charles McKenna to allow him to try and find these people while in charge of McKenna’s trading schooner Olga.
 Although, McKenna later changed his orders to Klengenberg, the Olga ended up anchored off of the southwest coast of Victoria Island after being pushed off course by a gale.

 The Klengenberg family along with the crew of the Olga and three western Inuit families spent the winter headquartered at Penny Bay on Victoria Island.
-This camp acted both as a trading post, and a base for dog team trips to contact and trade with surrounding Copper Inuit groups.
+This camp acted both as a trading post, and a base for dog team trips to contact and trade with surrounding Inuinnait groups.

 The next summer Klengenberg returned to Herschel Island with the Olga and resigned as her captain.
 During the following years Klengenberg stayed in the western Arctic hunting, trapping, whaling and trading, without returning to the Coronation Gulf.
 It was not until the summer of 1916 that Klengenberg himself moved with his family to the west end of Coronation Gulf.
 He established a temporary trading post near Cape Kendall to the north of Kugluktuk.
 He moved his post several times before settling on Rymer Point (Nuvuk), near Read Island on the southwest shore of Victoria Island in 1919.
 Among the Inuinnait he was called Charliuyak.
 In 1920 Klengenberg set up another post, at Arctic Sound in Bathurst Inlet.
 A few years later Klengenberg retired to Vancouver where he passed away in the spring of 1931.